softacoder/Jan_Softa_GitExampleRecipes/mug-brownie.md

 2. Add the oil and water.
 3. Mix until everything is mixed together well.
 4. Microwave for 1 minute 40 seconds.
+5. Garnish with whipped-cream on top
+6. Sprinkle M & Ms on top